Program director

 Examines principles of executive leadership in highly charged and large-scale outcome environments, including role and methods of guiding strategic planning, financial management and judgement, cost/benefit analysis, resource development; and informatics.

 SWCL 690.
-Applied Project I. 1 Unit.
+Applied Project I. 2 Units.

-Orientation to the requirements of the applied DSW project.
+Orientation to the requirements of the applied D.S.W. project.
 Development of applied project topic and objectives.

 SWCL 691.
 Applied Project II.
 2 Units.